GENERAL TERMS OF BUSINESS

 'Client' or 'You': the addressee(s) of the Engagement Letter.

-'Engagement Letter': the email, letter or Service Agreement that incorporates these Terms of Business together with these Terms of Business or as may be varied in writing from time to time.
+'Engagement Letter': the email, letter or Service Agreement that incorporates these General Terms of Business (as may be varied in writing from time to time).

-The solicitor client relationship is with the Firm and not with any director, consultant or employee of the Firm.
-All correspondence sent, and advice given, by a director, consultant or employee of the Firm is sent or given for or on behalf of the Firm.
-Only the Firm and not any director, consultant or employee, is legally responsible for the provision of services to you.
+The solicitor client relationship is with the Firm and not with any partner, director, consultant or employee of the Firm (“Employee”).
+All correspondence sent, and advice given, by an Employee is sent or given for or on behalf of the Firm.
+Only the Firm and not any Employee is legally responsible for the provision of services to you.

 If our client is a corporate or unincorporated body (but not a limited company or LLP), we will take instructions from any authorised officer.